Tow-Boot/U-Boot/README.md

 Board-specific feature branches are prefixed `board-$identifier[-$feature]`.
 The feature name may be missing if the changes are trivial and require only a single branch.

+Feature branch names that cannot be upstreamed as-they-are, because of the style of workarounds used, are prefixed `wip-`.
+The changes should generally be acceptable by upstream, once they are implemented correctly.

+> **NOTE**: `wip-` branches are allowed to refer to any other branches for
+> the release, when they build up on the features.
+The octopus merge strategy
+> used to produce the `_all` branch should handle most situation without
+> making a fuss.
+If it does not, it may mean the code is depending or
+> conflicting on changes from another set of branches.
+>
+> Care should be taken to prevent complex inter-dependencies when authoring
+> changes.

 ### Commits